mathjax/MathJax-docs/web/webpack.rst

 We describe how you can create each of these below.
 In both cases, you should create a directory to hold your component's support files.
-You will need the maon control file for the component (that includes the code that defines the component), and a webpack control file that will tell MathJax's build tools how to handle your component.
+You will need the main control file for the component (that includes the code that defines the component), and a webpack control file that will tell MathJax's build tools how to handle your component.
 These will be discussed in the sections below.